CIHR Jargon Buster

 Surrogate Endpoints (Surrogate Marker)

 A surrogate endpoint or marker is some change that is easy to measure and is expected to correlate with a more meaningful endpoint, although the actual relationship between the marker and event may not be known.
 As an example, a cholesterol lowering medication is expected to reduce cardiac deaths among patients with high cholesterol.
-However, it would take many years of costly follow-up to actually measure whether the medication reduced deaths in a clinical study, and the sample size would have to be unrealistically large before enough deaths occurred to give reliable differences between treated and untreated subjects.
+However, it would take many years of costly follow-up to actually measure whether the medication reduced deaths in a clinical study, and the sample size would have to be unrealistically large before enough deaths occurred to give reliable differences between treated and untreated participants.
 Instead, because cholesterol is known to be correlated with cardiac deaths, lower cholesterol levels in the intervention group is taken as a surrogate for fewer deaths from cardiac disease.
 When surrogate markers are used as predictors, it is important to remember that all the experiment is actually confirming is that cholesterol lowering drugs lower cholesterol, so the relationship between lowering cholesterol and preventing actual deaths cardiac deaths may not have been established by the study.

 Surveys can be either quantitative or qualitative.
 A quantitative survey provides a series of questions where the answers can be recorded as numerical answers on a scale.
 Results are combined for each question, and percentages of responses can be calculated.
 A qualitative survey can involve personal interviews, participation in a focus group, or answers written on a questionnaire.
 These may be analyzed by identifying themes and consistencies, but individual perspectives make important contributions as well.